 Current PYR Outreach Programs

 The following are community programs currently supported by Project Yoga Richmond.
 The instructor/facilitator for each program, compensated for teaching time due to the generous support of our PYR community through donations and in-studio class attendance, has kindly shared a few insights so that we might catch a glimpse.
+Additional photos of our outreach work may be seen on our “Gallery” page.

 Yoga for Autism